2020 AFC Champions League: Qatar steps up as a premier footballing destination in Asia | Goal.com

 2020 AFC Champions League: Qatar steps up as a premier footballing destination in Asia

-When Qatar was declared as the host by the Asian Football Confederation (AFC) for the East Zone matches of the 2020 AFC Champions League last week, not many would have been left surprised.
+When Qatar was declared as the host by the Asian Football Confederation (AFC) for the East Zone matches of the 2020 AFC Champions League and the final as well, not many would have been left surprised.

 Qatar's meticulous planning and execution while hosting the West Asian matches of the elite continental club competition from 14 September to 3rd October meant there was a certain inevitability about the East Zone matches being held in Doha too.